You can do more in the

-In this example, we are looking at how many opportunities our sales reps have closed.
+This example looks at how many opportunities that your sales reps have closed.
 This table is automatically sorted from highest to lowest based on the metric, in this case

 However, when a second metric is added, the default is to order the top based on the grouping.
-As metrics and groupings are added, the default sorting will be based on the first grouping, then the second grouping, and so on.
+As metrics and groupings are added, the default sorting is based on the first grouping, then the second grouping, and so on.

-Think about our previous sales rep and opportunities example.
+Think about the previous sales rep and opportunities example.
 Removing the

 Time Interval, applying a

 Group By, and sorting the data based on the grouping allowed us to get a detailed picture of each rep’s number of won opportunities.
-Additionally, using the
+Also, using the